fernandozago/xtd/src/pipeline/pipeline.md

 ### Slicing

-Position-based slices use absolute offsets and require matching sequence identity.
+Position-based slices use absolute offsets.

 Offset-based slices are relative to the current view's beginning.

 Invalid ranges throw `std::out_of_range`.
-Foreign positions throw `std::invalid_argument`.

 `slice_in_place(...)` uses the same overload families as `slice(...)`, but mutates the current view instead of returning a new one.